 Tuition & Fees

-A hard copy of tuition and fees may also be obtained at the reception desk in the One Stop Center in Building 100.
+A hard copy of the tuition and fees can be obtained from the One Stop at the Lawrenceville and Alpharetta-North Fulton campuses.

 |Credit Hours||In-State Student||Out-of-State Student||Foreign Student||Senior Student|

-Some programs charge additional course supply fees.
-Please click here for the list of programs.
+Certain programs charge additional course supply fees.
+Please click here for more information.

-What will it cost for you to attend Gwinnett Tech?
-Use our Net Price Calculator to determine a cost to attend based on your personal circumstances.
+If you’re unsure about the cost of attendance for Gwinnett Tech, use our Net Price Calculator to determine how much your education will be, based on your personal circumstances.

-The Office of Financial Aid follows the Verification of Lawful Presence in the United States policy which verifies student's residency status.
-To learn more of the policy criteria please read "Verification of Lawful Presence" found on page 15 in the student catalog.
+The Financial Aid Office abides by the policy for Verification of Lawful Presence in the United States policy.
+We are required to verify a student's residency status.
+For the complete policy, click here or read "Verification of Lawful Presence" found on page 15 in the Course Catalog and Student Handbook.

 Citizenship and Eligible Non-Citizens

-Georgia Residents (including Eligible Non-Citizens) shall pay tuition and fees prescribed by the State Board for in-state students.
+- Georgia Residents (including Eligible Non-Citizens) pay in-state tuition and fees assessed by the State Board.

-Non-Citizen Students will pay tuition at a rate four times that charged Georgia Residents.
-These students are not eligible for financial aid.
+- Non-Citizen students pay tuition that is four times the rate of in-state students.
+Non-citizen students are not eligible for financial aid.

-Eligible Non-Citizen: a person who, in accordance with the Federal Title IV definition, is a United States permanent resident with a Permanent Resident Card (I-551); or a conditional permanent resident (I-551C); or the holder of an Arrival-Departure Record (I-94) from the Department of Homeland Security showing any one of the following designations: Refugee, Asylum Granted, Parolee (I-94 confirms paroled for a minimum of one year and status has not expired), or Cuban-Haitian Entrant.
-Also accepted are "Victims of Human Trafficking" T-Visa holders with T-1, T-2, T-3, T-4 visas.
-Persons with an F1 or F2 student visa, a J1 or J2 exchange visitor visa, or a G series visa do not meet the definition of an eligible non-citizen.
+Eligible Non-Citizen: A student who, in accordance with the Federal Student Aid definition, is a United States permanent resident with a Permanent Resident Card (I-551), a conditional permanent resident (I-551C), or the holder of an Arrival-Departure Record (I-94) from the Department of Homeland Security.
+The I-94 must show any one of the following descriptions: Refugee, Asylum Granted, Parolee (I-94 confirms paroled for a minimum of one year and status has not expired), or Cuban-Haitian Entrant.
+Also accepted are "Victims of Human Trafficking" T-Visa holders (including T-1, T-2, T-3, T-4 classifications).
+Individuals with an F1 or F2 student visa, a J1 or J2 exchange visitor visa, or a G series visa are not considered for an eligible non-citizen status.

-Out-of-State Student: a person who has not established domicile in the State of Georgia for a period of at least 12 months prior to the first day of classes for the term for which the person is intending to enroll.
+Out-of-State: A student who has not lived and maintained residency in the State of Georgia for at least 12 months prior to the first day of classes.

-Eligibility for In-State Tuition Waivers: Students in the following classifications are eligible for in-state tuition waivers.
-These waivers do not affect the student's eligibility for the HOPE Scholarship or Grant, except for waivers for military personnel and their dependents as provided for in the GSFC regulations.
+In-State Tuition Waivers: Some students are eligible for in-state tuition waivers.
+These waivers do not affect the student's eligibility for the HOPE Scholarship or Grant, except waivers for military personnel and their dependents as provided for in the GSFC regulations.